Harvey Mudd College logo

 Key Highlights

-• A leading advocate for women in STEM higher education since 2006, under former President Maria Klawe.
+• Became a leading advocate for women in STEM higher education under President Maria Klawe (starting 2006).

 Timeline